benc-uk/bicep-iac/README.md

-# Bicep Sandbox
+# 💪 Bicep Templates & Modules

-A set of Bicep modules and templates for various use cases
+A set of reusable Bicep modules and main templates for various use cases, mainly Kubernetes

 See readmes in each sub-directory for more details.